Rental Rules at Orihuela Costa – 2026

 • Mandatory declaration within 24 hours.

-• High fines in case of omission.
+• Heavy fines in case of omission.

-💶 9.
+💶 7.
 The Modelo 210 (non-residents)

-• Tax rate: 19% for EU/EEA residents, 24% for all other countries.
+• Tax rate: 19% for EU/EEA residents, 24% for other countries.

-🧾 10.
+🧾 8.
 Deductible expenses (EU/EEA)

 • Community fees